Aljawaab/Library-lending-system-client/frontend/README.md

 * **src/index.css**: Global styles for the application.

 ## Future Enhancements
-* Add a search feature to find specific books, students, or borrowing records.
 * Implement user authentication for librarians.
 * Add pagination for the borrowing records table.
 * Improve error handling and user feedback.